 PKM: Oh, Celtic, of course.
 Though I think of them not as mythologies or legends, but as truths.
 I wrote a trilogy in my Keltiad series based on Arthur, King in the Light, and his court.
 But this was one Round Table that did not fall.
 I’m very proud of those three books: The Hawk’s Gray Feather, The Oak Above the Kings, and The Hedge of Mist.
 I’m adding a bit of Norse tradition as I write my Viking book, Son of the Northern Star.
 I occasionally wear a small silver hammer of Thor, in a Celtic style, with a wolf’s head, as a nod to my own roots.
 The name Kennealy, originally Cennfaeladh, means “wolf’s head”, and tribal shamans were said to wear a wolf’s head upon their own in ritual..
 As for my practices, I’ve tailored them over the years.
 There is a permanent Circle in my house, warded and secure; you can tell a Witch lives here!
 I like statues, so I have quite a number of them, on three different altars, including a fragmentary Irish sixth-century Kernunnos bronze torso, a terra-cotta head of Zeus from Magna Graecia and a first-century Roman bronze head of Dionysus.
 On the Goddess altar, a 4,000-year-old statue of Tanith-Astarte, recovered from a Mediterranean shipwreck, and a little bronze Celto-Roman goddess figure from probably the second or third century, found in an English field.
 And a whole bunch more.
 I respect all other traditions, and I have consulted practitioners of those Ways whenever I’ve felt that I could use some help from a different quarter.
 Sometimes you need to come at a problem from a new slant: I’ve asked help from Madam Pele, from Dionysus, from Artemis or Diana, from one or two orishas.
 Always making sure beforehand that the Powers don’t mind and approaching in a respectful way traditional to them.

-PKM: I don’t know as I would call it “bold.”
-I think it was more out of sheer fury, or just general pissed-offedness, that I wanted to throw it at people’s heads.
+PKM: I think it was more out of sheer fury, or just general pissed-offedness, that I wanted to throw it at people’s heads.
 I just wanted to be able to be honest.
 Nobody ever said anything to my face, perhaps because they feared I’d hex their faces off if they did.
 And perhaps I would have.
 But I really didn’t have to: I found early on that people will do that sort of thing to themselves quite efficiently if you just give them the idea and a bit of a nudge.
 Contrary to public opinion, I’ve never cursed anyone outright: it’s way too much trouble, and I’m a very lazy Witch.
 I just hang up the karma mirror and let them catch the reflection.
 With perhaps a little extra kick, just so they learn the lesson.
 But basically I don’t have to lift a finger.

-ZB: With Witchcraft becoming such a part of popular culture today, and women taking back their power from the patriarchy of the church, how do you see this progressing?
+ZB: With magic becoming such a part of popular culture today, and women taking back their power in a patriarchy society, how do you see this progressing?

 PKM: I don’t think that we will see female priests in the Catholic Church in our lifetimes, or at least in mine.
 Other sects of the Christian cult are far more welcoming, and that‘s great, but we need to get women priests back into the Church to counteract, if nothing else, the vile tendency toward pederasty and child rape that male priests are neck-deep in.
 I hope they rot in the hell they don’t seem to believe in.
 There actually were female priests back in the early centuries of the Church, until the guys got their hands on the wheel and started driving straight to hell.
 It will happen, and either the Catholic church will change or it will die.
 Either way, good outcome.